jelledruyts/AuthProxy/README.md

 # Auth Proxy

+Identity standards - and especially OpenID Connect and OAuth 2.0 - are constantly evolving with new specifications and best practices to improve security.
+For a development team however, it's often challenging to keep up with these evolutions after the initial requirements were covered, leaving them and their users increasingly at risk as time progresses.

-This project intends to remove identity complexity around authentication and authorization as much as possible from web application developers, and instead encapsulate identity protocols, authentication flows, authentication cookies, token acquisition and caching, ... in a completely separate process which sits in front of the app as a reverse proxy.
+This project intends to remove identity complexity around authentication and authorization as much as possible from server-side web application developers, and instead encapsulate identity protocols, authentication flows, authentication cookies, token acquisition and caching, ... in a completely separate process which sits in front of the application server as a reverse proxy.
 This allows the web application to offload those concerns to an independent layer which embodies best practices and which can be updated separately as identity standards and patterns evolve.

-The application itself then only needs to work through simple native HTTP constructs and API's to receive and request identity-related information from the proxy.
+The web application itself then only needs to work through simple native HTTP constructs and API's to receive and request identity-related information from the proxy, without needing to know or implement any protocol-specific requirements.
+This makes upgrading to new versions of the proxy easy and non-intrusive for the backend application, as new identity functionality can typically be implemented without changing the backend application itself.

+Given this has similar goals as the [Backend-For-Frontend (BFF)](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps#name-backend-for-frontend-bff) architecture for browser-based apps, you can think of this as a **Backend-For-Backend (BFB)** solution, where the proxy acts as a backend facade for the final backend web application.

 ## How Does It Work?